 Beyond the Ballot: Green Globe & S Certification

-Every Nayara property holds an independent sustainability certification, audited rather than claimed.
+Every Nayara property holds an independent sustainability certification.
+Audited, not claimed.

-Green Globe compliance indicators, audited across four pillars at the four Costa Rica and Panama resorts.
+Green Globe compliance indicators audited across four pillars at the Costa Rica and Panama resorts.

-Re-audited by an independent third party.
-A certification cannot be held passively; it can be lost if standards slip.
+Re-audited every year by an independent third party.
+The certification can be lost if standards slip.

 The difference between a claim and a certification is an auditor